Credit crunch: Valuation of securities

 The crunch is generally caused by a reduction in the market prices of previously "overinflated" assets and refers to the financial crisis that results from the price collapse.
 This can result in widespread foreclosure or bankruptcy for those who came in late to the market, as the prices of previously inflated assets generally drop precipitously.
 In contrast, a liquidity crisis is triggered when an otherwise sound business finds itself temporarily incapable of accessing the bridge finance it needs to expand its business or smooth its cash flow payments.
 In this case, accessing additional credit lines and "trading through" the crisis can allow the business to navigate its way through the problem and ensure its continued solvency and viability.
 It is often difficult to know, in the midst of a crisis, whether distressed businesses are experiencing a crisis of solvency or a temporary liquidity crisis.

 In the case of a credit crunch, it may be preferable to "mark to market" - and if necessary, sell or go into liquidation if the capital of the business affected is insufficient to survive the post-boom phase of the credit cycle.
 In the case of a liquidity crisis on the other hand, it may be preferable to attempt to access additional lines of credit, as opportunities for growth may exist once the liquidity crisis is overcome.

 Effects

 Securitization markets were impaired during the crisis.
-This shows how readily available credit dried-up during the 2007-2008 crisis.
+This shows how readily available credit dried up during the 2007-2008 crisis.

-Financial institutions facing losses may then reduce the availability of credit, and increase the cost of accessing credit by raising interest rates.
+Financial institutions facing losses from a credit crunch may reduce the availability of credit further, and increase the cost of accessing credit by raising interest rates.
 In some cases lenders may be unable to lend further, even if they wish, as a result of earlier losses.
 If participants themselves are highly leveraged (i.e., carrying a high debt burden) the damage done when the bubble bursts is more severe, causing recession or depression.
 Financial institutions may fail, economic growth may slow, unemployment may rise, and social unrest may increase.
 For example, the ratio of household debt to after-tax income rose from 60% in 1984 to 130% by 2007, contributing to (and worsening) the Subprime mortgage crisis of 2007–2008.